Meditation: Why you should make it a part of your summer plans

 How can children participate in meditation?

-Mindfulness meditation can help children be more aware of what they are experiencing and can create the early habit of taking a pause to breathe and feel when things seem out of control, she says.
+Mindfulness meditation can help children be more aware of what they are experiencing and can create the early habit of taking a pause to breathe and feel when things seem out of control, she said.

 Some activity ideas: